 I’ve actively bought and sold over 152 transactions on Flippa since 2010.
 Most have been small deals early on but the smaller the deal, the higher the risk, and this experience has allowed me to see all types of scams and red flags on Flippa.

-Flippa has come a long way since their early days as a marketplace.
-There were more scams early on and many of them are no longer possible due to improvements they’ve done.
+Flippa.com has come a long way since its early days as a marketplace.
+There were more scams early on and many of them are no longer possible due to improvements they’ve made.

 In this write-up, I will cover the most common scams on Flippa as of today.

 Let’s get into it!

 Is Flippa a Scam (in general)?
 No!

 Flippa is an open marketplace (like Ebay) where sellers can list their businesses for sale.
 Sellers are allowed to state revenues, costs, descriptions, and more on the for-sale listing page.

 While Flippa.com does basic vetting (i.e., domain ownership verification, screenshots included, P&L included), they do not perform due diligence (i.e., verification of earnings, backlink quality) on all sites.